 — Get your own iron labs ordered and done via the Recommended Labwork page

-— AS FAR AS THE 70-90 RANGE FOR FERRITIN: there were five scholarly articles on the net referring to this 70-90 range from 2004 to 2012…but they have all disappeared i.e. the websites disappeared from the net.
+— AS FAR AS THE 70-90 RANGE FOR FERRITIN: there were five scholarly articles on the net referring to this 70-90 range from 2004 to 2012…but they have all disappeared from the internet.
 So most of what you will see on the internet are websites which saw this range on Stop the Thyroid Madness (and fail to give STTM credit—sadly common), and we at least had studies or articles to prove it.
 Now we don’t.

 ADDITIONAL READING